ymekuria/fungible-token-standard/README.md

 ### Limitations

-- **Transaction Size**: Complex operations with multiple account updates may exceed Mina's transaction size limits
+- **Transaction Size**: Complex operations with multiple account updates may exceed Mina's transaction size limits.
+Each method, individually, will fit within the account update limit, but some methods, when combined in a single transaction, will not.
-- **Proof Generation**: Side-loaded proofs require additional computational resources
-- **Account Updates**: Limited to 9 account updates per transaction

-### Best Practices

-- Configure token parameters carefully based on your use case
-- For public token operations, use standard methods (mint, burn, transferCustom)
-- For private operations requiring ZK proofs, use the WithProof variants
-- Consider the trade-offs between fixed and ranged amount configurations
-- Use admin privileges judiciously for security-critical operations
+- **Proof Generation**: Side-loaded proofs require the computationally-expensive proving operations to be done before submitting a transaction.
+Also, each third party contract using a token with side-loaded proofs will need access to the verification key merkle map.
+The token developer must make that map public in order for others to call the contract methods successfully.

 ## Build and Test